 School Name: Awanui School School Number: 1004 Strategic Aim: To increase the number of students meeting or exceeding expected curriculum level in literacy.
-Annual Aim: To increase the number achieving at or above the neir expected curricu ulum level in writing.
+Annual Aim: To increase the number achieving at or above the neir expected curricu ulum level in reading.
 Target: That 75% or students will achieve or exceed exp pected level.
-Baseline Data: National exemplars.
-OTJs.
-Moderation each term.
-AsTTle.
-Our goal for 2019 was to have 75% of our childred bata shows that there has been a significant important will give consistency and a chance to consistency. provement in writing across the school.
-The continuation of ALL for the
+Baseline Data: PM Benchmarks for Year 1-3.
+PATs Y5-6 PROBE Years 4-6 OTJs schoolwide.
+6 Year Nets for Reading Recovery Our goal for 2019 was to have 75% of our children. en reading at or abo ove the expected curriculum level.